SQL Server is not releasing memory?

 We can set maximum memory limit.
 Some how gradually SQL Server uses available memory.

-I knew that SQL Server uses and usually doesn’t release memory, although he don’t need to use it.
-But I didn’t knew why is that.
+I knew that SQL Server uses and usually doesn’t release memory, although it doesn't need to use it.
+But I didn’t know why is that.
 Then I got to know that Not releasing memory is a feature of SQL Server.
-On servers we don’t run our day to day applications and most of the times we have allocated separate box for SQL Server.
+On servers, we don’t run our day to day applications and most of the times we have allocated separate box for SQL Server.
 Then nobody will use that memory.
-If nobody uses that why should we release and allocate again and again.
-When we are discussing about this problem our production server had reached its maximum memory too .
-And this is not our production servers .
+If nobody uses that why should we release and allocate again and again?
+When we are discussing this problem our production server had reached its maximum memory too.
+And this is not our production servers.

 Preethi told that this happens often.
-People who don’t know about SQL Server behavior when saw “task manager” like above they are suggesting to double the memory of server.
-Then until it takes few days they are happy.
-Again they are having same issue. .
-Actually it’s not a problem with SQL Server.
+People who don’t know about SQL Server behaviour when saw “task manager” like above they are suggesting to double the memory of the server.
+Then until it takes a few days they are happy.
+Again they are having the same issue.
+Actually, it’s not a problem with SQL Server.

-But even in the TechNet they haven’t mentioned that it is recommended running those commands against production servers.
+But even in the TechNet, they haven’t mentioned that it is recommended running those commands against production servers.
 Somehow as I think theirs no need to flush memory manually.
 Because if you are using SQL Server on your laptop, every time that you restart your laptop it will flush again and again.
-In production servers we don’t need to flush it manually.
-Let SQL Server to use that memory as he want.
+In production servers, we don’t need to flush it manually.
+Let SQL Server use that memory as it wants.

 If you are using one box to install SQL Server and Application both you can set maximum memory limit to SQL Server.
 Then it will not exceed that limit.
 But I found this thread from SQLServerCentral.

 In that thread he is saying that SQL Server exceeds that maximum memory limit.
 But technically it should not happen.
 And I haven’t tested it also.
 But there may be a reason for that too.
 If you are setting maximum memory limit you should restart SQL Server.
 If you don’t restart it, it uses previous memory limit.
 Somehow below link says another thing.
 I have to learn about it further.